-A typical of such activation is the start-up of a large gas-fired power plant facing a start-up time which exceeds the full activation time of mFRR.
-When this unit is not scheduled, it cannot provide any mFRR flexibility during these periods, and contribute to the available balancing means.
+A typical example of such an activation is the start-up of a large gas-fired power plant facing a startup time which exceeds the full activation time of mFRR.
+When this unit is not scheduled to be running, it cannot provide any mFRR flexibility during these periods, and cannot contribute to the available balancing means.
 However, when the unit is activated following this exceptional balancing measure, and scheduled at a level below maximum power, this unit can provide the remaining margin between maximum power and scheduled power as mFRR balancing energy bids.
 This will therefore increase the available balancing means during the period where a residual risk is identified.